 This particular quipu holds 15,024 pieces of data, believed to be demographic data for Inca subjects but they’re not completely sure.
 Meanwhile, we have to be told not to use “password123” to keep our data on lock.

 Did you know mummies in Northern Chile predate those of the Egyptians by more than 2,000 years?
 True story.
 They’re the world’s oldest mummies.
 The more you know…

 Very different statues but the only Easter Island carvings I’ve seen with my own eyes!
 (Easter Island is a Chilean territory – not sure if you knew that or not?)

 I’ve never wanted to hug a statue so much in my life.
 Ok that’s not true.
 There were all those times in front of Michelangelo’s David.
 And by that I really mean behind.
 And by hug I really mean squeeze dat ass.

 The museum has collections from Mesoamerica, the Caribbean, the Amazon, the Andes, Easter Island, and an awesome exhibit on textiles.
 I realize saying things like “awesome exhibit on textiles” makes you want to cut all ties with me for good, but don’t knock it until you’ve viewed it in a guarded, temperature-controlled room, okay!?

 After spending a decent amount of time in the children’s area (with mostly other adults btw, creating this ⇣)…

 …we picked up our luggage and grabbed an Uber to the airport.
 And just like that our week in Chile was over and our airport lounge fresh fruit binge was about to begin.

-While in Santiago, the five of us stayed in two different Airbnbs, properties of the same owner.
+While in Santiago, the five of us stayed in two different apartment rentals, properties of the same owner.
 For the first few nights we stayed at: